tracy-o/learning-day/docs/xray-investigation.md

 This shows that while under extreme load the aws_ex_store_pool becomes overwhelmed, but why is this?

-When a trace is started an ETS table is created linked to the process and its ID is placed in the ETS table.
-When a trace is finished the table (and ID) is deleted as aws_ex_ray no longer needs to keep track of it.
+When a trace is started an entry is created in the ETS table.
+When a trace is finished all references of the ID is deleted as aws_ex_ray no longer needs to keep track of it.

 But what if before `finish_tracing/1` is called the process dies?
-That would result in pollution of the ETS table for all of the traces of the processes that have failed.
+That would result in pollution of the ETS table for all of the traces that failed.

 To get around this a monitor per process is made to supervise the thing being traced.
-If the process does fail, then the ETS table related to that process is deleted.
+If the process does fail, then all references related to that request process are deleted from the ETS table.

 The relevant code is below: